Table Tennis England Coaching Conference 2026

 - Delivering long-term programming

-After a networking lunch, the conference will resume with a series of core sessions ahead of a concluding message.
-These sessions will be a facilitated discussion, a practical scenario-based discussion, and a panel discussion on ‘what makes a great coach?’.
+After a networking lunch, the conference resumed with a series of core sessions ahead of a concluding message.
+These sessions were a facilitated discussion, a practical scenario-based discussion, and a panel discussion on ‘what makes a great coach?’.
 More information is available below:

 - Supporting coach wellbeing & preventing burnout